kupl/apps-sal/README.md

 The original contents can be found in [here](https://github.com/hendrycks/apps).

 ## Refined
-We (SAL, Software Analysis Laboratory) refined the original dataset as follows:
+We (SAL, Software Analysis Laboratory) refined the original dataset.
-* Fill missing `input_output.json`.
-* Format all solutions.
-* Discard buggy codes.
-* Discard C++ solutions.

 ## Installation
 You can install `apps-sal` using `pip3`.